learn-co-students/dsc-strings-online-ds-grad/README.md

 "Th"is will throw an error!
 ```

-> **Note:** double quotes and single quotes can be used interchangeably in Python; however, it is important that we stay consistent.
+> **Note:** double quotes and single quotes can be used interchangeably in Python; however, for readability it is important that we stay consistent.
+At first, it might seem strange how picky programmers are about details like this, but after a couple of years of coding, you too might end up in a fight like [this one](https://www.youtube.com/watch?v=SsoOG6ZeyUI)!

 ### Changing Data With Built In Methods